nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 - **[ITK-Message-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Message-Bundle-1)** - A NHS Digital Profile of the FHIR Bundle resource.
 - **[ITK-MessageHeader-2](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-2)** - A NHS Digital Profile of the FHIR MessageHeader resource.
-- **[CareConnect-ITK-Header-Practitioner-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Practitioner-1)** - An ITK Header Profile of the FHIR Practitioner resource.
+- **[CareConnect-ITK-Header-Practitioner-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Practitioner-1)** - An ITK3 Header Profile of the FHIR Practitioner resource.
-- **[CareConnect-ITK-Header-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Organization-1)** - An ITK Header Profile of the FHIR Organization resource.
+- **[CareConnect-ITK-Header-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Organization-1)** - An ITK3 Header Profile of the FHIR Organization resource.
 - Payload - one of the following:

 -- One or more FHIR Resource.